gslh857/game/README.md

 1)Install pygame module to run this game.
 2)We coded this game using pycharm and we imported modules like pygame, random, mixer.
 Acknowledgments:
+The concept of tetris game was originally created by Alexey Pajitnov.
-The code for the Tetris game logic is based on a tutorial by GeeksforGeeks  youtube channel
+The code for the Tetris game logic is based on a tutorial by GeeksforGeeks  youtube channel.